RockefellerArchiveCenter/processing-manual/processing.md

 ### Step 36 – Revise Accession Record(s)

-- Prompt the Head of Processing to revise the applicable accession record(s).
+- Prompt the Assistant Director for Processing to revise the applicable accession record(s).
-- Head of Processing will:
+- Assistant Director for Processing will:
     - Link Related Accession record(s) to Resource.
     - Delete Box Instances from Accession record(s).